Class - X

-Q.23.
-Read the sources given below and answer the questions that follow:
+Q.19.
+Read the sources given below and answer the questions that follow: (3 marks)

-An equitable distribution of resources has become essential for a sustained quality of life and global peace.
+Equitable distribution of resources has become essential for sustained quality of life and global peace.
 If the present trend of resource depletion by a few individuals and countries continues, the future of our planet is in danger.
 Therefore, resource planning is essential for the sustainable existence of all forms of life.
 Sustainable existence is a component of sustainable development.